Solrys/Instacart-Analysis-by-Pandavas/README.md

 - Segment customers on their purchase frequency and recommend loyalty programs to each group of customers to increase sales.
 - Which time of the day is the busiest for a particular product?
 A good understanding of this could help with the restocking time for the particular product.

-### Objective
-The dataset chosen for analysis comprises of about 3 million grocery orders placed by around 200,000 customers.
-The goal is to predict purchasing patterns among these customers as well as gain insight on customer segmentation.

 ### Customer Segmentation:
 *  What is the distribution of annual Income by age?